cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 Clojure also contains [maps, vectors and sets](http://clojure.org/reference/data_structures).

 It is interesting to note that these other data structures are implemented in Clojure in such a way that they are immutable (unchangeable).
-And because sharing underlying structures they have very good performance characteristics.
+And because they share underlying structures when being copied they have very good performance characteristics.
 To learn some more about this you can view
 [a video where the creator of Clojure explains this how these data structures are implemented](https://www.youtube.com/watch?v=dGVqrGmwOAw).

-The data structures are demarcated by different types of symbols.
+One more thing you will see in the implementation below: some data structures are demarcated by different types of symbols.
-The vector uses `[` and `]`.
+The vector uses the `[` and `]`.
-In Clojure the argument list is a vector (not a list) and looks like this:
+In Clojure the argument list to a function or definition is a vector (not a list) and looks like this:

 ```
 (fn [arg] (+ arg 1) 1) ;; => 2